Graduate Summer Study in Rome

 |April 1||Full payment of room charge is due|

-Opening lunch and orientation at the John Felice Rome Center, 1:30 p.m.
+Opening orientation at the John Felice Rome Center, 4pm

 In addition to the course work which brings students into direct contact with Rome, there are individual faculty conducted walks to areas of particular interest.
 The class schedule is also arranged so that students have ample time for their personal exploration of Rome.
 Finally, the bus pass provided to each student allows unlimited use of public transportation in Rome and makes moving around Rome easy and economical.

 Aside from meals that open and close the program, meals are the responsibility of the individual student.
-The Rome Center has a café.
+The Rome Center has a café that is open for breakfast and lunch Monday through Friday.
 In addition, all rooms are furnished with refrigerators, and grocery stores are within walking distance of the Rome Center (Note that the Rome Center does not provide cooking facilities).
 Rome also has excellent restaurants that are moderately priced.
 In general, a reasonable breakfast and or lunch can be purchased for 6-8 Euros ($7.50-$10 USD) and dinner for 15-20 Euros ($18.50-$25 USD).

-Participants in this program are asked to make their own travel arrangements to and from Rome. **Please do not make plane reservations until you have been notified that your class has sufficient enrollment.** All participants are expected to arrive at the Rome Center on Sunday, July 1, 2018 and check-in is from 8am to 12pm.
-The opening lunch and orientation is scheduled for 1:30PM.
+Participants in this program are asked to make their own travel arrangements to and from Rome. **Please do not make plane reservations until you have been notified that your class has sufficient enrollment.** All participants are expected to arrive at the Rome Center on Sunday, June 28, 2020 and check-in is from 8am to 2pm.
+The opening orientation is scheduled for 4pm.
 Participants are expected to arrange their travel to be present accordingly.